August 2026 Snapshot

 The Real Priorities of Small Behavioral & Mental Health leaders Right Now

 Behavioral intelligence for Small Behavioral & Mental Health leaders, built from thousands of real executive conversations.
-Strongest signal: Stakeholder (4.7/5).
-Top priority: addressing the teen mental health crisis.
+Strongest signal: Stakeholder (4.6/5).
+Top priority: helping customers avoid decision paralysis.

 Key Insights

-Small Behavioral & Mental Health leaders score highest on Stakeholder (4.7/5) and Growth (4.7/5).
-Over the past six months, the most notable change is an increase in Data orientation.
-Their leading priority is addressing the teen mental health crisis, while their most pressing challenge is patients waiting six to eight weeks to see a provider.
-They measure success through reaching and engaging members who historically were not getting access and make decisions using balancing provider and payer needs - creating value propositions that appeal to both therapists and insurance companies.
+Small Behavioral & Mental Health leaders score highest on Stakeholder (4.6/5) and Growth (4.6/5).
+Over the past six months, the most notable change is an increase in Technology orientation.
+Their leading priority is helping customers avoid decision paralysis, while their most pressing challenge is patients waiting six to eight weeks to see a provider.
+They measure success through addressing root causes (vs. just managing symptoms with medication) and make decisions using balancing provider and payer needs - creating value propositions that appeal to both therapists and insurance companies.
 Language that resonates includes "amazing", "impact", and "incredible".

 What's changing for Small Behavioral & Mental Health leaders?